mapattacker/datascience/reinforcement.rst

 Q-Learning
 -----------
-Q-Learning is an example of model-free reinforcement learning to solve the Markov Decision Problem.
+Q-Learning is an example of model-free reinforcement learning to solve the Markov Decision Process.
 It derives the policy by directly looking at the data instead of developing a model.